Skip to main content

 }

-The mapping from schema fields to configuration inputs is largely "mechanical", but includes user-friendly accommodations such as automatically generating "short" command line aliases, and truncating the child name prefix when it matches the app name.
+The mapping from schema properties to configuration inputs is largely "mechanical", but includes user-friendly accommodations such as automatically generating "short" command line aliases, and normalizing property names from different sources.